virtualadrian/javafx-starter/README.md

 To run:
 mvn clean install

-After maven work jar will be created in
+After maven's work jar will be created in
 /build folder.

 ==========================================